JeffNeville/ACRB/articles/Chapter 12 Beyond Optimization: How Autonomous Agents Reshape Global Commerce.md

 # **Beyond Optimization: How Autonomous Agents Reshape Global Commerce**

 China's Shein processes 2,000 new product designs daily, testing micro-batches against algorithmic demand signals before scaling production.
 Amazon's Alexa completes millions of routine purchases without human intervention.
 In Europe, AI shopping assistants navigate cross-border regulations to source products at optimal prices.
-This represents more than retail efficiency; it signals a fundamental shift in how demand forms and markets clear.
+This represents more than retail efficiency; it signals a fundamental shift in how demand forms and retailers capture growth.

 Autonomous agents now account for an estimated 15% of online transactions in developed markets, with McKinsey projecting this share could reach 40% by 2030\.
 Unlike previous waves of retail automation that optimized existing processes, these systems create entirely new commercial channels.
 Software browses, compares, negotiates and purchases on behalf of consumers.
 The implications extend far beyond faster checkouts or better recommendations.
 When algorithms become the marginal buyer, the entire architecture of competition changes.